smolijar/gitwiki-thesis/src/test/usability.md

 Four UI testers participated in the testing in total.

-No acceptance form inspecting the testers' background has been submitted, however, I either have known the testers, or have been briefly introduced and thus I can say that all the users:
+No acceptance form inspecting the testers' background has been submitted.
+The testers were briefly introduces and thus it is known that they:

 - are developers,
 - know Git fairly well and use it regularly^[except for one tester, who uses Subversion in their workspace, but uses Git on personal projects],